DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/01-Data-Case-Study.md

 ```

 > **Exercise**:
-What proportion of the control group had a stroke by the end of the first month?
-And why is this answer different from what `inspect()` reports?
+What proportion of the control group had a stroke in the first 30 days of the study?
+And why is this proportion different from the proportion reported by `inspect()`?

 Let's have `R` calculate proportions for us.
 Use `?` or `help()` to look at the help menu for `tally()`.
 Note that one of the option arguments of the `tally()` function is `format =`.
 Setting this equal to `proportion` will output the proportions instead of the counts.